szymonizydorek/Python-Requests/README.md

 ## Overview

-This project is designed to test and demonstrate the capabilities of the Python `requests` library.
+This project is designed to te

+st and demonstrate the capabilities of the Python `requests` library.
 The `requests` library is a powerful tool for making HTTP requests in Python, and this project includes examples and tests to help users understand how to utilize it effectively.

 ## Table of Contents